Keyboard shortcuts

 Creating matrices

-Separate elements with spaces or commas; separate rows with semicolons:
+Separate elements with spaces or commas; separate rows with ; or a bare newline:

 [1 2 3] % row vector (1×3)